 Patients treated with psilocybin reported continued well-being after a year

-The study supports those who argue that when used responsibly.
-Some of the most popular recreational drugs can be safely used to relieve the stress associated with severe chronic diseases such as cancer.
-Magic Mushrooms
+The study provides further support for those who argue that.
+When used responsibly.
+Some of the most popular recreational drugs can be safely used to relieve stress associated with severe chronic diseases such as cancer.

 A group of new studies using psilocybin are now planned or underway in the United States.
 Hoping to ease cancer-related anxiety with just one dose with lasting positive results for patients.

-The latest study.
-Was published in the Journal of Psychopharmacology 1.
-Is a follow-up to a 2006 trial in which Griffiths and colleagues gave high doses of psilocybin to 36 ‘spiritually inclined’ volunteers who had never taken a hallucinogen 2.
+The latest study, published in the Journal of Psychopharmacology 1, is a follow-up to a 2006 trial in which Griffiths.
+And colleagues gave high doses of psilocybin to 36 ‘spiritually inclined’ volunteers who had never taken a hallucinogen 2.
 Focusing on the inner self was encouraged.
-During their experience.
-And after two months.
-Many reported continuous and positive changes in their lives.
+During their experience, and after two months many of them reported continuous and positive changes in their lives.

-“Achieving pantheism and the relativity of ordinary consciousness… I’ve had glimpses of this before – but this was profound and sustained.”
-Read one participant’s comments on the experiment.
-Another said.
-“To be with God is an experience beyond words.”
-Magic Mushroom
+“Achieving pantheism and the relativity of ordinary consciousness… I’ve had glimpses of this before – but this was profound and sustained,” read one participant’s comments on the experiment.
+Another said, “to be with God is an experience beyond words.”

-Of the original 22 participants who had a “complete” mystical experience as defined by the Bankey-Richards Mystic Experiment Questionnaire.
-All but one still met the same criteria after 14 months.
-Magic Mushroom
+Of the original 22 participants who had a “complete” mystical experience as defined by the Bankey-Richards Mystic Experiment Questionnaire, all but one still met the same criteria after 14 months.

 But not everyone agrees that drugs have a place in medicine.
-While respecting the studies’ authors and their conclusions.
-We should remember that such drugs can have seriously bad effects as well as good effects, says Griffith Edwards.
-Professor Emeritus of addiction research and co-founder of the National Center on Addiction.“There can be both mystical and self-destructive experiences,” he says..
+While respecting the studies’ authors and their conclusions, we should remember that such drugs can have serious bad effects as well as good effects, says Griffith Edwards, professor emeritus of addiction research and co-founder of the National Center on Addiction.
+“There can be both mystical and self-destructive experiences,” he says..
 Edwards adds that he worries that this will be taken as a catalyst for a new campaign for the medical profession.
 “Other ways exist for us to help people,” he says.
 Improved mood

-a professor at UCLA School of Medicine, recently finished treating his last patient in a study using psilocybin to treat cancer anxiety.
-He says studies of cancer patients in the 1950s and 1960s found that those who had a transcendent or impersonal experience during a drug therapy session also had the most dramatic decrease in anxiety, improved mood, and overall improved quality of life.
+Charles Grob, a professor at UCLA School of Medicine, recently finished treating his last patient in a study using psilocybin to treat cancer anxiety.
+He says studies of cancer patients in the 1950s and 1960s found that those people who had a transcendent or impersonal experience during a drug therapy session also had the most dramatic decrease in anxiety, improved mood, and an overall improved quality of life.

 According to Grob, the study suggests a treatment model for difficult-to-treat conditions.
 A highly resistant and unresponsive population of patients may benefit from anesthetic medications when used by qualified facilitators under optimally safe conditions.

-Griffiths is currently recruiting subjects for a study using psilocybin to treat cancer anxiety, which will be conducted at the Johns Hopkins University School of Medicine where it is based.
+Griffiths is currently recruiting subjects for a study using psilocybin to treat cancer anxiety.
+Which will be conducted at the Johns Hopkins University School of Medicine where it is based.
+Benefits